 Stephen has also written extensively for light entertainment television, on programs such as Spicks and Specks (ABC-TV), Australia’s Got Talent (Seven), The ARIA Awards (Ten), The AFI Awards (Ovation), The Einstein Factor (ABC-TV), Talkin’ ‘Bout Your Generation (Ten), In Melbourne Tonight (Nine), and The Biggest Loser Finale (Ten).
 He also served as writer, and then producer, on Deal Or No Deal (Seven) and most recently, The Roast of Paul Hogan.

 Quizzing and trivia is a specialty of Stephen’s (he is one of the biggest game show winners in Australian TV history, with his winning “the lot” on the Nine Network’s top-rating Temptation in 2005.
 Since then, he has also won the title of “Australia’s Brainiest Quiz Master” on the program entitled (unsurprisingly) Australia’s Brainiest Quiz Master (Ten).
 He has written and verified questions for TV shows such as The Rich List (Seven), Spicks and Specks (ABC-TV), and Talkin’ ‘Bout Your Generation (Ten).
 This cemented his position as a regular member of “The Brains Trust” on ABC-TV’s The Einstein Factor, and has also seen Stephen in demand as an engaging and entertaining host of corporate trivia nights.

-In addition to all of this, Stephen has also written for radio, written librettos for musical theatre and he has co-written and performed in several Melbourne International Comedy Festival shows, including ‘I Said I Said’, which, in 2001, won the coveted Moosehead Award for Innovative Comedy.
+In addition to all of this, Stephen has written for radio, written librettos for musical theatre, and has co-written and performed in several Melbourne International Comedy Festival shows, including ‘I Said I Said’, which won the coveted Moosehead Award for Innovative Comedy.